 You can find the links to all online services here.

 It is also now possible for us to offer the sacraments of Baptism and Holy Matrimony.
 If you feel called to either of these sacraments, please be in touch with me and we can discuss how to proceed and what this would look like.
 We are also able to bury the dead according to the rites of the Church.

 Pay attention to the Rector’s emails and this space for details and developments.

 To contact the parish office, please email us at email@example.com

-Our sexton is in the building on his regular schedule, Monday, Wednesday, and Saturdays 8 am - 4 pm.
+Our sexton is in the building on his regular schedule, Tuesdays and Fridays 8 am - 4 pm.
 Organist and Choirmaster Richard Porterfield lives on the property and together with Boniface helps us maintain our security.

 The Rector is working both from home in his office at Church.
 He is available for parishioners by phone and email.

 For the last year, we have been unable to offer in person pastoral care either to people’s homes or to the hospital.
 As we move forward from here, we may be entering a phase where in person, (and if necessary, physically distanced) visits are possible.
 We do not want people in need to feel isolated or out of touch.
 If you are sick or in need, please do not hesitate to let us know as soon as possible so we can offer the best support we can.
 The clergy are available to speak with you by phone or even FaceTime (or Skype, etc.) and keep in touch via email.